 Anxiety can distort your view of both yourself and the world.
-We all have a lens through which we view the world, which draws from our personal beliefs, assumptions and past-experience.
+We all have a lens through which we view the world, which draws from our personal beliefs, assumptions and past experience.
 This lens or mental filter means two people can see the same situation differently.
-If you have anxiety, this mental filter may tell you cannot cope, mark something as dangerous, or tell your body to panic.
-As a psychologist, I use behavioural experiments for you to uncover and test out your beliefs and assumptions, and see if your lens through which you view the world through is accurate and helpful or harmful and maintaining your anxiety.
+If you have anxiety, this mental filter may tell you that you cannot cope, mark something as dangerous, or tell your body to panic.
+As a psychologist, I use behavioural experiments to uncover and test out your beliefs and assumptions and see if the lens through which you view the world through is accurate and helpful or harmful and maintaining your anxiety.

 Table of contents